zach-morris/peripheral.joystick/Readme.md

 make -C target/binary-addons ADDONS="peripheral.joystick"
 ```

-## Cleaning build directory

-Run the following to clean the build directory.
-Note, this will clean all add-ons, not just peripheral.joystick.
+To rebuild the add-on or compile a different one, clean the build directory

 ```shell
 make -C target/binary-addons clean